Not me, apparently

 c) I did sign but Eastman did not or could not check the relevant database.

-Hours after his email, Eastman reminisced on X that during the first days of the Great Barrington Declaration, “trolls would sign and then instantly declare they changed their minds and wanted their name delete.
+Hours after his email to me, Eastman reminisced on X that during the first days of the Great Barrington Declaration, “trolls would sign and then instantly declare they changed their minds and wanted their name deleted.
 This was one of the MANY games played in order to sabotage the GBD.”

 This strikes me as an odd trolling technique, but there were doubtless many direct efforts to technologically sabotage the GBD, in addition to organized pushback like The John Snow Memorandum and name-calling calculus via email.

-(Side note: In this case, negative attention is better than no attention.
-Factions of scientists contending with one another a good thing, not a bad one, and government officials using emails they know are subject to FOIA to do so is, to me, more performance art than it is anything else, albeit unprofessional and unethical.)
+(Aside: In the case of Francis Collins’ email, negative attention is better than no attention.
+Factions of scientists contending with one another is a good thing, not a bad one, and government officials using emails they know are subject to FOIA to do so is, to me, more performance art than it is anything else, albeit unprofessional and unethical.)

 So who signed?